Every investor wants to earn a reasonable rate of return.

 Your rate of return can produce an income to pay for living expenses, or funds can be reinvested to increase your investment portfolio.

-The current interest rate environment makes it difficult to earn a decent return on traditional investments.
+The current interest rate environment makes it difficult to earn a decent return on traditional deposit accounts.

 Reducing debt can generate an attractive rate of return.